WebDevBernard/ICBC_E-Stamp_Tool/README.md

 This script offers a one-click solution to apply a digital validation stamp to most ICBC policy documents.
 For your convenience, it will automatically find the pdf that looks like a policy document and apply the ICBC digital validation stamp.

-In addition to stamping, the script includes a fillable Excel sheet that can copy and rename an unmodified or blank policy document to a shared drive or other backup location.
+In addition to stamping, the script includes a fillable Excel sheet that can copy and rename an unmodified policy document to a shared drive or other backup location.
 It will preserve the metadata such as the modified date and can sort into seperate folders based on the name code in "Producer 2".

 There are two scripts included: `icbc_e-stamp_and_copy_tool` and the `bulk_copy_icbc_tool`.
 The `bulk_copy_icbc_tool` is a tool that can do the copy step without limiting how many pdfs to scan.
 This allows you to create a central store with all your policy documents renamed for easy identification.